homedepot/flow/CONTRIBUTING.md

   * `sudo -H pip install virtualenvwrapper --ignore-installed six `
   * `source /usr/local/bin/virtualenvwrapper.sh`
     * If you want this to run automatically on future terminals then put the above command at end of `~/.bash_profile`
+    * This errors out in mac OS with both Python 2 & 3. `export VIRTUALENVWRAPPER_PYTHON=/usr/local/bin/python3` and then run `source /usr/local/bin/virtualenvwrapper.sh`
   * `mkvirtualenv -p $(which python3) flow`
   * `workon flow`